AfolabiOluwatoyin/AfolabiOluwatoyin/README.md

 ## What I'm working on
 - 📊 Completing the TKH Data Analytics Fellowship — Python fundamentals, exploratory data analysis, statistics, and visualization
-- 🏙️ Coordinating community engagement initiatives for the Victoria Foundation in Newark, NJ
+- 🏙️ Coordinating community engagement initiatives for the Victoria Foundation
 - 🎓 Background in Public Administration (MPA) and Criminal Justice

 ## Skills